Ignitarium-Renesas/RZV2L_AiLibrary/05_Age_Gender_Detection/README.md

 ### Application with image input

-Enter the relative path for the test_image with respect to the directory of the executable when prompted
+1)Enter the relative path for the test_image with respect to the directory of the executable when prompted 2)Along with the test_image path pass the test_image dimension in the order width X height 3)For sample test images the image dimensions are provided in the 'test_images_dimensions.txt'

 #### Example:
 ```